-The programme gives you a combination of knowledge about electronics, software, computer science and communications technology.
-The programme integrates technology with economics, leadership and sustainable development – giving you a broad perspective on technological development.
-The programme has a large proportion of elective courses that give you the opportunity to tailor your education.
+The programme teaches you about electronics, software, computer science and communications technology.
+It also integrates technology with economics, leadership and sustainable development – giving you a broad perspective on technological development.
+The programme has a large proportion of elective courses that allow you to tailor your education.

 All teaching is conducted in English in a combination of lectures, laboratory work and practice.
-You will benefit from the extensive group work you are able to do both at future employers and in research environments.
+You will benefit from the extensive group work that you can do both at future employers and in research environments.
 The programme is based on the latest research that KTH conducts in collaboration with companies and your teachers are prominent professors from all over the world.
-Through guest lectures and projects you will be able to meet companies, which gives you a better understanding of your future profession.
+Through guest lectures and projects you will meet companies and gain a sounder understanding of your future profession.

 If you start your studies in the autumn of 2024 you will complete your first semester at our campus in Kista, one of Europe's leading ICT clusters with around 1,000 companies.
 For your second semester and onwards you will study at KTH's main campus as all education given in Kista will be moved to the main campus in the coming years.
-Your fellow students come from both Sweden and other countries: many from Germany, France, Spain, England and South Korea.
+Your fellow students come from both Sweden and other countries such as Germany, France, Spain, England and South Korea.
 Collaborating in intercultural groups is a valuable experience that can lay the foundations for your own international network.

 This is a three year programme (180 ECTS credits) given in English.
 Graduates are awarded the degree of Bachelor of Science.
 The programme is given by the School of Electrical Engineering and Computer Science (at KTH).